-- Ensure comprehensive end user training – this might appear obvious but is sadly often overlooked during an implementation.
+- Ensure comprehensive end-user training – this might appear obvious but is sadly often overlooked during implementation.

 - Adequate testing of data – this is absolutely critical and a major trap for inexperienced implementers of software.
 SAP Business One offers some great implementation tools to assist with data conversion – the Data Transfer Workbench is one such example.
 But at the end of the day your SAP Business One implementation partner can only import the data that you supply…….so make sure that you export the data that you want from your old system, clean the data, test that you have exported the right data in the right formats and then test the data upgrade into SAP Business One.
 Checks and reconciliations are required.

-- Realistic go live date – from the time you place your order for SAP Business One until go live date there is a lot of exciting work to be done – both by your internal team and your SAP Business One implementation partner.
-Your internal team will have to dedicate time to workshops / discussions re. required functionality, user acceptance testing and data conversation assistance.
-Make sure that you give users enough time to be involved in the implementation and at the same time have time to do their day to day job.
+- Realistic go-live date – from the time you place your order for SAP Business One until the go-live date there is a lot of exciting work to be done – both by your internal team and your SAP Business One implementation partner.
+Your internal team will have to dedicate time to workshops/discussions re. required functionality, user acceptance testing and data conversation assistance.
+Make sure that you give users enough time to be involved in the implementation and at the same time have time to do their day-to-day job.

-- Integration and development work – no two companies are the same so using the SAP Business One SDK (Software Development Kit) offers great flexibility – you can develop your own applications, integrate to third party applications and choose form several hundred SAP complimentary solutions.
+- Integration and development work – no two companies are the same so using the SAP Business One SDK (Software Development Kit) offers great flexibility – you can develop your own applications, integrate with third-party applications and choose from several hundred SAP complimentary solutions.
 Make sure that any development and or integration work is thoroughly tested.